wolframpant/bloccit/README.md

 [Direct link](http://ellen-bloccit.herokuapp.com)

+This app allows users to register at two levels: Standard(free) and Premium(for a nominal fee), using the Devise and Stripe gems.
+Standard users may create and comment on Public Wikis; Premium users may create, collaborate on, and comment on Private Wikis.
+Users may also vote for wikis.

 ## Setup

-<p>ENV variables may be found in config/application.yml, and references to them are in config/application.example.yml.</p>
+ENV variables may be found in config/application.yml, and references to them are in config/application.example.yml.